australiangreens/org.civicoop.civirules/docs/basic-example-hints.md

 This is triggered when a form is submitted that includes the group data for the contact, which may result in the rule being triggered even when the contact was not actually added to the group, but simply continued to be in the group.
 For example, if you save the Edit Contact screen and the contact is a member of the group in question, even if you aren't adding them to the group, the rule will be triggered.

-This rule, and many others, also require a form to be submitted for the trigger to work.
-So if you add a contact to a group via the API, the rule will not be triggered.

 ## Conditions

 Conditions limit the scope of the trigger by specifying additional criteria that must be satisfied.